 Nuts, Seeds: Raw walnuts, flaxseeds, chia seeds, sunflower seeds, pumpkin seeds, hemp seeds, almonds, macadamia, brazil nuts, hazelnuts, pine nuts for snacks if you have no allergies to these nuts.
 You may also make almond milk or nut butters such as sun-butter.
 Minimize pistachios and cashews.
-Avoid peanuts which have higher levels of fungi and mycotoxins, and are more allergenic.
+Avoid peanuts which have higher levels of fungi and mycotoxins, and which become allergenic to more people.